5 Things to Consider About Taxable Municipal Bonds

 The size of the taxable muni market can pose additional risks

-Chart shows the market size of the Bloomberg Municipal Index Taxable Bonds Index ($396 billion), the Bloomberg Municipal Bond Index ($1.532 trillion), the Bloomberg US Corporate Bond Index ($6.229 trillion), and the Bloomberg US Treasury Bond Index ($10.222 trillion).
+Chart shows the market size of the Bloomberg Municipal Index Taxable Bonds Index ($375 billion), the Bloomberg Municipal Bond Index ($1.751 trillion), the Bloomberg US Corporate Bond Index ($6.875 trillion), and the Bloomberg US Treasury Bond Index ($12.595 trillion)

 5. The taxable muni index is sensitive to interest rate changes.

 First, the taxable muni index has a longer average duration—which makes it more sensitive to changes in interest rates—than the tax-exempt index.
 For investments such as ETFs or passively managed mutual funds that simply track the index, investors are taking on greater interest rate risk with taxable munis compared to tax-exempt munis.
-This is the main reason taxable munis have underperformed other fixed income investments this year.
-If rates rise more than we expect, total returns for taxable munis would likely underperform their tax-exempt counterparts even more.
+This is important because if rates rise more than we expect, total returns for taxable munis would likely underperform their tax-exempt counterparts even more.

 What to consider now